minathelone/DIDA-425-Frontend-Data-Viz/README.md

 <img width="1066" height="409" alt="butterfly-detail" src="https://github.com/user-attachments/assets/1681c930-438f-4f43-9cfb-e8ede6fa6143" />

-# Pictorial Charts: Height Comparison
+# Pictorial Graphs: Height Comparison
-The Pictorial Chart, specifically for comparing the height of different objects, uses vector images to visualize data.
+The Pictorial Graph, specifically for comparing the height of different objects, uses vector images to visualize data.

  Setting up:
 The attached code provides a sample of how to edit the axes units, replace SVG paths, and add new objects to the graph.